Information compiled from:

 Rev. Oldrich A. Mazanec ~ March 29, 1927 - July 9, 1930

 Father Mazanec followed Father Collins and was said to have been the man sent by God to pay off the debts of the church.
-Prior to St. Joseph's he was an Assistant Pastor at St. Martin Parish in Cleveland (June 12, 1918-December 1918), at Our Lady of Lourdes Parish in Cleveland (December 15, 1918-January 3, 1920), and at St. John Nepomucene Parish in Cleveland (January 3, 1920-March 29, 1927).
+Prior to St. Joseph's he was an Assistant Pastor at St. Martin Parish in Cleveland (June 12, 1918 to December 1918), at Our Lady of Lourdes Parish in Cleveland (December 15, 1918 to January 3, 1920), and at St. John Nepomucene Parish in Cleveland (January 3, 1920 to March 29, 1927).
 Educated at St. Ignatius College, Cleveland, St. Mary Seminary, Cleveland, St. Bernard Seminary, Rochester, New York and ordained May 25, 1918 at St. John Cathedral by Bishop John P. Farrelly, Father Mazanec was born February 6, 1893.
-Serving St. Joseph's March 29, 1927-July 9, 1930, he also took care of missions at Geauga Lake and St. Rita, Solon.
+Serving St. Joseph's March 29, 1927 to July 9, 1930, he also took care of missions at Geauga Lake and St. Rita, Solon.
 The mission in Geauga Lake was kept on for a while but very soon given up.
 In 1930 as Solon became an independent parish, Father Mazanec left Mantua where he had worked faithfully.
-He became the first Pastor of St. Rita's Church in Solon (July 9, 1930-June 4, 1971).
-He also developed the mission of St. Joan of Arc, Chagrin Falls and was appointed a Domestic Prelate with the title of Monsignor (March 25, 1953) and Diocesan Consultor (December 21, 1955-December 1967).
+He became the first Pastor of St. Rita's Church in Solon (July 9, 1930 to June 4, 1971).
+He also developed the mission of St. Joan of Arc, Chagrin Falls and was appointed a Domestic Prelate with the title of Monsignor (March 25, 1953) and Diocesan Consultor (December 21, 1955 to December 1967).
 Msgr.
 Oldrich Mazanec died June 4, 1971.

 Rev. Frank P. Brennan ~ July 9, 1930 - October 12, 1934